 Don’t be one of the social climbers!
 Don’t be an attention whore.
 Get yourself away from these kind of people or you might acquire their poor characters.
 Don’t get yourself envy about other people’s new gadgets.
-These things will only force you have bad Filipino spending habits.
+These things will only force you have bad spending habits.

 Asses what you need.
 Live below your means.

 Huwag tiis ganda beh!
 Maganda ka nga, gutom ka naman.
 Konting utak, Beshiewap.
 Labyu.

 This is not so new.
 From the lazy lifestyle and impatient attitude people have these days, it’s not surprising that many Filipinos will fall for these get rich quick scams that are popping out like mushrooms in Philippines.

 There are a lot of online opportunities nowadays where you can legitimately earn money fast.
 But still, you need to learn the craft and that takes time.
 Don’t just invest and wait and do the “bahala na si batman” thing.

 Most of the Filipinos who join legitimate network marketing businesses here in our country don’t succeed in this kind of business.
 Again, it is because of the wrong mind setting.
 Most of the people fall for the trap of these network marketing companies use in their strategies, “Earn big while waiting”.